-An easy pulled pork tomato melt recipe that's simple to prepare and tastes amazing.
-It's a great way to use up and re-purpose leftover seasoned shredded pork.
+Here's an easy pulled pork melt recipe that's simple to prepare and tastes amazing.
+It's a great way to use up and re-purpose leftover seasoned shredded pork!

-First off, the recipe make a lot.
-So, you'll have plenty leftover for easy lunches or to re-purpose in other tasty recipes.
+First off, the recipe makes a lot.
+So, you'll have plenty leftover for easy lunches or to re-purpose in other tasty recipes like pork stuffed peppers.

-One recipe that I like to do is a pulled pork keto mac and cheese.
+One of the go-to dinner recipes that I like to make is a pulled pork keto mac and cheese!
+It's cheesy and oh so good.
 Another is this super simple pulled pork tomato melt.

 The inspiration for this recipe came from my eggplant tomato appetizer rounds.
 It's an old recipe that I came up with to use up the summer garden produce.